nix-community/lanzaboote/docs/QUICK_START.md

     nixpkgs.url = "github:NixOS/nixpkgs/nixos-unstable";

     lanzaboote = {
+      # You can omit the version at the end to get the current development
+      # version instead.
       url = "github:nix-community/lanzaboote/v0.4.2";

-      # Optional but recommended to limit the size of your system closure.
+      # Optional to limit the size of your system closure.
       inputs.nixpkgs.follows = "nixpkgs";
     };
   };